annmayli/NumC/README.md

-# Linalg-in-C
+# NumC

-A custom numerical linear algebra library built in C that implements fundamental matrix operations and Gaussian elimination to solve Ordinary Least Squares (OLS) regression problems
+A custom library built in C for manual matrix manipulation and statistical modeling.

 File Structure